 Stefan Bradley (Section 01)

-Not open to first-year students.
-Limited to 18 students.
-Spring term.
+Limited to 25 students.
+Spring semester.
 Professor Bradley.